Buckhorn, Madison County, Missouri

-Buckhorn is an unincorporated community in southeastern Madison County, in the U.S. state of Missouri.
+Buckhorn is an unincorporated community in southeastern Madison County, Missouri, United States.

+Description

 The community is located on Missouri Route M at the location where the West, Middle and East forks of Big Creek converge.
-The site is approximately 1.5 miles north of the Madison-Wayne county line.
-The community of Cascade is about three miles south on Big Creek.
+The site is approximately 1+1/2 mi north of the Madison-Wayne county line.
+The community of Cascade is about 3 mi south on Big Creek.

 History

 A post office called Buckhorn was established in 1901, and remained in operation until 1959.
 The community took its name from a nearby creek of the same name where bucks were abundant.